Pontesbury: Other public amenities and services

 The village also contains a medical practice, dental surgery, post office, police station (under F Division, West Mercia Police), public library, public hall and cemetery.

 Industries and trade

 The village has a long mining history, once linked to Snailbeach and Hanwood via the Minsterley branch line and the Snailbeach District Railways, it supplied local industry with coal, lead, iron and stone.
-Although the railway tracks are no longer there, the route that it took can still be walked, where some stations and sidings remain.
+Although the railway tracks are no longer there, the route that it took can still be walked, where some former stations and sidings remain.
 Nearby Poles Coppice, around half-a-mile south of the village, contains two former quarries and is now a countryside recreation area.